giraffe-fsharp/Giraffe/README.md

 ### dotLiquidTemplate

 `dotLiquidTemplate` uses the [DotLiquid](http://dotliquidmarkup.org/) template engine to set or modify the body of the `HttpResponse`.
-This http handler triggers the response being sent to the client and other http handlers afterwards will not be able to modify the HTTP headers anymore.
+This http handler triggers a response to the client and other http handlers will not be able to modify the HTTP headers afterwards any more.

 This http handler takes a relative path of a template file, an associated model and the contentType of the response as parameters.